Moonlighting (TV series): Production

-The season three clipshow episode "The Straight Poop" also made fun of the episode delays by having Hollywood columnist Rona Barrett drop by the Blue Moon Detective Agency to figure out why David and Maddie couldn't get along, as the premise to set up the clips from earlier episodes.
+The season-three clipshow episode "The Straight Poop" also made fun of the episode delays by having Hollywood columnist Rona Barrett drop by the Blue Moon Detective Agency to figure out why David and Maddie could not get along, as the premise to set up the clips from earlier episodes.
 In the end, Rona convinced them to apologize to one another, and promised the viewers that there would be an all-new episode the following week.

 Shepherd's real-life pregnancy and a skiing accident in which Willis broke his clavicle further contributed to production delays.
 To counter these problems, with the fourth season, the writers began to focus more of the show's attention on supporting cast members Agnes and Herbert, writing several episodes focusing on the two so that the show would be able to have episodes ready for airing.

 Ratings and decline

-Moonlighting was a hit with TV audiences as well as with critics and industry insiders, with 16 Emmy nominations for the second season which saw Moonlighting tie for 20th place in the Nielsen ratings.
-In season three, the show peaked at 9th, then dropped off slightly to tie for 12th in the 4th season.
+Moonlighting was a hit with TV audiences and with critics and industry insiders, with 16 Emmy nominations for the second season, in which Moonlighting tied for 20th place in the Nielsen ratings.
+In season three, the show peaked at 9th, then dropped off slightly to tie for 12th in the fourth season.
 By the end of the final season, the show was 49th in the ratings.